-Meanwhile, Liz, rattled by a recent attack by her uncle the Molten Man, leaves Harry, and Harry goes crazy again.
+Meanwhile, Liz, rattled by a recent attack by her stepbrother, the Molten Man, leaves Harry, and Harry goes crazy again.
 Harry's psychologist attacks Harry and becomes the next Green Goblin (it's left ambiguous over who wins the fight, but it will turn out to be the doctor).

 Not a lot of depth to Spider-Man stories of this era.
 Add that to the fact that they added a third Spider-Man title to the line (Peter Parker the Spectacular Spider-Man, counting Marvel Team-Up as the second), and it really looks like they were lucky to not to suffer from some serious brand dilution.

 Chronological Placement Considerations: Spider-Man returns home from his fight with the Molten man at the start of this arc.
 And in issue #176, he's shown returning with J. Jonah Jameson from the encounter with the Punisher and the Hitman here.
 So Spidey's appearance here continues directly from the previous arc and continues directly in the next arc.
 Spider-Man's shoulder, injured in the previous arc, is still injured here.

 Continuity Insert?
 N

 My Reprint: Marvel Tales #216, Marvel Tales #217

 The mercy bullets were from editorial decree; the Punisher's earlier lethal shootings weren't that popular in the 1970s.

 Posted by: Mark Drummond | August 28, 2011 1:10 AM

 Some time after this Punisher appearance, Roger Stern & John Byrne created a joke "Spider Super Stories" cover showing the Punisher blowing away Easy Reader.